Pat Robertson: Controversies

 In 2006, Robertson claimed to have leg pressed 2,000 lbs three years earlier at the age of 73.
 Strength training experts reacted with skepticism.
 CBN attributed Robertson's energy and vitality to his "age-defying protein shake."

 In 2009, Robertson said that Islam is "a violent political system bent on the overthrow of the governments of the world and world domination".
 He went on to elaborate that "you're dealing with not a religion, you're dealing with a political system, and I think we should treat it as such, and treat its adherents as such as we would members of the communist party, members of some fascist group".

 Robertson's response to the 2010 Haiti earthquake also sparked worldwide condemnation.
 Robertson claimed that Haiti's founders had sworn a "pact to the Devil" in order to liberate themselves from the French slave owners and indirectly attributed the earthquake to the consequences of the Haitian people being "cursed" for doing so.
 CBN later issued a statement saying that Robertson's comments "were based on the widely-discussed 1791 slave rebellion led by Dutty Boukman at Bois Caïman, where the slaves allegedly made a famous pact with the devil in exchange for victory over the French".
 Various figures in mainline and evangelical Christianity have on occasion disavowed some of Robertson's remarks.

 In March 2015, Robertson compared Buddhism to a disease on The 700 Club.
 The American Center for Law and Justice (ACLJ), a conservative Christian watchdog group Robertson founded to promote Christian prayer in public schools, called for a multi-pronged attack on mindfulness programs because "they appear to be similar to Buddhist religious practices.
 Proponents of secular mindfulness say mindfulness is not a Buddhist practice; it is a contemplative practice used in religious traditions around the world by many different names."

 Personal life

 Marriage and family

-In 1954, Robertson married Adelia "Dede" Elmer, a fashion model and beauty queen in the Miss Ohio State contest, who was studying for her masters in nursing at Yale University.
+In 1954, Robertson married Adelia "Dede" Elmer, a fashion model and beauty queen in the Miss Ohio State contest, who was studying for her master's degree in nursing at Yale University.
 She had also been a nursing student at Ohio State University in Columbus, Ohio.
 They remained married until her death in 2022, and had four children, among them Gordon P. Robertson.